 Over 60 years ago, the nuclear age began with weapons that could destroy a city in a single strike.
 Although nuclear weapons have not been used since their first and only use in 1945, the prospect that nuclear weapons will find their way into the hands of terrorists or rogue regimes is arguably the greatest threat to the world today.
 This weekend-long program will enable teachers to understand— and teach— the nuclear age with historical perspective.

-Professor and John J. McKetta Centennial Energy Chair in Engineering, University of Texas at Austin
+Hans Mark - Professor and John J. McKetta Centennial Energy Chair in Engineering, University of Texas at Austin

 What Participants Receive:

 assistance in designing curriculum and special projects based on the History Institute;